-Quadruple witching refers to the third Friday of every March, June, September and December.
-On these days, market index futures, market index options, stock options and stock futures expire, usually resulting in increased volatility.
+Quadruple witching (also called 'quad witching') refers to the third Friday of every March, June, September and December.
+On these days, derivatives (e.g. market index futures, options futures, stock options, stock futures) expire, usually resulting in increased volatility.

 How Does Quadruple Witching Work?

 Although futures and options generally expire on the third Friday of every month, quadruple witching only occurs four times per year.

 On quadruple witching days – and especially during quadruple witching hours – it’s common for investors to try and unwind their futures and options positions before the contracts expire.
 This often includes repurchasing contracts and closing out position market capitalizations.

 The last hour of these trading days (between 3:00 to 4:00 p.m.
 EST) is referred to as the quadruple witching hour.

 When Are Quadruple Witching Dates?